Glib Zagoriy: Arts patronage and charities

 Glib Zagoriy is involved in charity with his family, using the family foundation Zagoriy Foundation (founded in 2015).
 He has personally participated in a number of charitable projects.
 Since 2004, Zagoriy has been financially and directly involved in helping the Beniuk-Hostikoiev theatre company.
 In 2008, the play About Mice and People, where Glib Zagoriy acted as the author of the idea and producer, was awarded the Shevchenko National Prize.

 He helps to develop the Ukrainian Catholic University's (UCU) material and technical base.
-In particular, in December 2019, at a charity evening, Zagoriy allocated UAH 12.5 million.
+In particular, in December 2019, at a charity evening, Zagoriy allocated ₴12.5 million.
 During 2014 — 2019, Glib Zagoriy was donating his People's Deputy of Ukraine salary to the educational process fund of the UCU.
 Zagoriy also supports the educational process of the National University of Pharmacy, whose students undergo industrial and pre-diploma practices in the Darnitsa company.

 Glib Zagoriy was a member of the Council for the Development of the Mystetskyi Arsenal National Art and Culture Museum Complex (2016—2020).

 Sport

 Glib Zagoriy was a member of the Board of the Ju-Jitsu Association of Ukraine as an honorary president of this organization.

 Zagoriy also took part in the rally as a navigator (co-driver).
 In 2005 Glib Zagoriy became the Champion of Ukraine as part of the Ace Racing team (first pilot — Volodymyr Petrenko).
-In 2006 — 2007 Glib played in the teams of Volodymyr Petrenko and the Polish first pilot Tomasz Chopik.
+In 2006–2007 Glib played in the teams of Volodymyr Petrenko and the Polish first pilot Tomasz Chopik.